For an older adult with limited mobility, these injuries can develop silently and rapidly, often hidden beneath clothing or bedding.

 7. Cognitive impairment

-If your older adult has Alzheimer’s disease, dementia, or other cognitive decline that affects their ability to communicate, they may have difficulty alerting you to or describing pain from a developing bed sore.
+Suppose your older adult has Alzheimer’s disease, dementia, or another cognitive decline that affects their ability to communicate.
+In that case, they may have difficulty alerting you to or describing pain from a developing bed sore.

 Slight to significant redness and discoloration of the skin at a bony pressure point is the first warning sign that a bed sore is developing.